 My favorite place to buy art supplies is Discount School Supply.
 And this is an affiliate link…so if you make purchases through this link, you are helping to support this blog and our family!
 Thank you!

 I don’t seem to have any pics of us making playdough…we made our own playdough regularly…it’s the best kind there is!
-I have recipes on my other site, haven’t gotten it over here yet.
-(I plan to, just so many things to move over here still…) Here’s the recipe for the BEST homemade playdough recipe…and here’s the link to page that has all the links to all the activity pages on my other site.
+I have recipes to the dough we used: Here’s the recipe for the BEST homemade playdough recipe…and here’s the link to a page that has all the links to all my activity pages.
 Lots of great art recipes and some other great stuff to try out with your littles!
 I especially like the Koolaid dough on this page as well!

 As a former preschool teacher, and someone that has a bachelor’s in child development…I have long understood the importance of play in early childhood.